phmaesunamur/webapp-spring-basics/README.md

 * ```GRANT ALL PRIVILEGES ON DATABASE webappspringbasics TO webappspringbasicsuser;```
 * ```GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO webappspringbasicsuser;```

-Le fichier contenant le ddl est dans common-test/src/main/resources (mauvais nom de projet...)
+Le fichier contenant le ddl est dans common-test/src/main/resources (mauvais nom de projet...).

 # Transaction